Serverless Framework applications are made up of multiple services. A service can be thought of as a project that is based on a single

 The pipeline view of your app is a table where the columns are the various stages in your app.
 And the rows are the different services.

 To get a better sense of this pipeline view let’s click around a bit.

-Clicking on a service (row header) for example, gives you a view of the stages (or environments) that apply to the service.
+Clicking on a service row (dropdown) for example, gives you the ability to deploy or promote just that service.

 Whereas, clicking on a stage (column header) shows you the various services deployed to that stage.
 It also shows you the builds that are deployed and the resulting deployment.

 Finally, the app’s stage allows you to control the settings for all the services in the stage.

 In the above example, using a set of custom IAM credentials would mean that all the services deployed to this stage will use this setting.

 The stages and services in an app allow you to easily control your mono-repo serverless apps in Seed.